All Episodes

 You know, you talk a lot about the media.

-As a matter of fact, you know, we another day, the New York Times slandering and accusing the president of obstructing justice.
+As a matter of fact, you know, another day, the New York Times slandering and accusing the president of obstructing justice.

 You know, look at this.

-Look at how these kids were treated, and the media they needed to spend maybe five minutes, and they could have gotten the real story.
+And the media, they needed to spend maybe five minutes and they could have gotten the real story.

 Sure.

-They did no fact checking.
+They did no fact-checking.

 So you start with that.